noahapursell/brogrammer-snake-challenge/README.md

 ### Installing Libraries
 This project was made with *python=3.10*.
 A `requirements.txt` file has been added to this project.
 To install dependencies, run `pip install -r requirements.txt`.
 Make sure to do this from within your conda environment if you are using one.

+## Usage
+Run *main.py* with `python main.py` from the project root directory (make sure you are also using the correct python environment).
+Once you create your own **SnakePlayer** class, you can use it in the main file.

 ## Project Structure
 The primary class is the *SnakeGame* class located in `lib/models/snake_game.py`.
 This class is responsible for managing